-The following table shows, as of June 30, 2017, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of shares of common stock purchased from us, the total consideration paid to us and the average price paid per share by existing stockholders and by new investors purchasing common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), before deducting the estimated underwriting discount and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):
+The following table shows, as of June 30, 2017, on a pro forma as adjusted basis, after giving effect to the pro forma adjustments described above, the number of shares of common stock purchased from us, the total consideration paid to us and the average price paid per share by existing stockholders and by new investors purchasing common stock in this offering at the initial public offering price of \$7.00 per share before deducting the underwriting discount and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):

-Shares Purchased Total Consideration Average Price Per

-Number Percent Amount Percent Share

-Existing stockholders(1) % \$ % \$

-Investors participating in this offering

-Total(2) 100% \$ 100% \$
+Shares Purc Shares Purchased Total Consideration Total Consideration Number Percent Amount Percent Share Existing stockholders(1) 25,006,033 87.5% \$151,928,152 85.9% \$ 6.08 Investors participating in this offering 3,575,000 12.5% \$ 25,025,000 14.1% \$ 7.00 Total(2) 28,581,033 100% \$176,953,152 100% \$ 6.19

-- (1) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be and , respectively, and the average price per share would be \$. - (2) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be and , respectively, the total consideration amount and percent in the above table would be and , respectively, and the average price per share would be \$.
+- (1) To the extent all of our outstanding options and warrants described above were exercised, for the existing shareholders, the number of shares purchased and the percent in the above table would be 27,328,219 and 88.4%, respectively, the total consideration amount and percent in the above table would be \$151,928,631 and 85.9%, respectively, and the average price per share would be \$5.56. - (2) To the extent all of our outstanding options and warrants described above were exercised, the number of shares purchased in the above table would be 30,903,219, the total consideration amount in the above table would be \$176,953,631 and the average price per share would be \$5.73.

-The tables and discussion above are based on (i) 242,919,882 shares of common stock outstanding as of June 30, 2017, (ii) shares of common stock outstanding on a pro forma basis as of June 30, 2017 and (iii) shares of common stock outstanding on a pro forma as adjusted basis as of June 30, 2017 after giving effect to this offering and exclude, as of that date, the following:
+The tables and discussion above are based on (i) 1,620,161 shares of common stock outstanding as of June 30, 2017, (ii) 25,006,033 shares of common stock outstanding on a pro forma basis as of June 30, 2017 and (iii) 28,581,033 shares of common stock outstanding on a pro forma as adjusted basis as of June 30, 2017 after giving effect to this offering and exclude, as of that date, the following:

-- 19,398,976 shares of common stock issuable upon the exercise of outstanding stock options having a weighted-average exercise price of \$0.18 per share; - 3,851,412 shares of common stock issuable upon exercise of outstanding warrants; - 2,795,080 shares of common stock reserved for issuance pursuant to future awards under our 2015 Equity Incentive Plan, as amended, which will become available for issuance under our 2017 Equity Incentive Award Plan after consummation of this offering; - shares of common stock reserved for issuance pursuant to future awards under our 2017 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering; and - shares of common stock reserved for issuance pursuant to future awards under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.
+- 1,937,060 shares of common stock issuable upon the exercise of outstanding stock options having a weighted-average exercise price of \$1.76 per share; - 385,126 shares of common stock issuable upon exercise of outstanding warrants; - 282,344 shares of common stock reserved for issuance pursuant to future awards under our 2015 Equity Incentive Plan, as amended, which will become available for issuance under our 2017 Equity Incentive Award Plan after consummation of this offering; - 1,913,831 shares of common stock reserved for issuance pursuant to future awards under our 2017 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering; and - 274,168 shares of common stock reserved for issuance pursuant to future awards under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.